Gori/air/docs/survey-questions-v2.md

 ### Notes for Implementation (UX, shortcuts, mobile)
 - Slide types: Welcome, Statement/Intro, Matrix, Multiple choice (single/multi), Opinion scale (1–5), Short/Long Text, End Screen.
-- Keyboard shortcuts: Left/Right arrows = Back/Next; Enter = submit current slide when valid; Esc = close any helper/tooltips.
+- Keyboard shortcuts: Left/Right arrows = Back/Next; Enter = submit current slide when valid.
+(Esc not implemented.)
 - Focus order: Primary actions first (Next), then secondary (Back), then Skip (if present).
 - Validation: Disable Next until a required choice is selected; for text slides, Next always enabled (skippable).
 - Mobile tap targets: Minimum 44×44 px; vertical spacing 12–16 px; sticky Next/Back bar on small screens.
-- Matrix ergonomics: Entire row is tappable; selecting a scale highlights the row; maintain visible column headers when scrolling.
+- Matrix ergonomics: Entire row is tappable; selecting a scale highlights the row.
-- Autosave: Persist after every action; show inline “Saved” text beneath the primary button for ~800 ms.
+- Save behavior: Answers are saved on Continue.
+The button shows “Saving…” during submission; no separate inline “Saved” confirmation.
 - Conditional logic: Implement slide 10a/10b branching; training effectiveness is hidden unless “Yes” on slide 10.
 If effectiveness ≤ 2, show the “Training needs” text as an additional prompt.
+- AI follow‑ups: Generate at most one follow‑up question, only after “support_requests” and “future_roles_skills” (free‑text).
+If none needed, skip.
 - Privacy: Show the reassurance note on all free‑text slides.
 Add a retention note in Welcome footer: “Your responses are used for an internal readiness report; not shared outside your company.”
  - Prefer not to say: Where offered, render as a distinct, clearly labeled choice.
 Treat as null for scoring/aggregation.
- - Analytics: Service rating (slide 28) is written to a separate feedback table/endpoint.
+ - Analytics: Service rating (end screen) is written to a separate feedback table/endpoint.

 ---